jpdeleon/cranky/README.md

 # k2photometry 2

-This code was forked from [V. Van Eylen](https://github.com/vincentvaneylen/k2photometry) used to read, reduce and detrend K2 photometry.
+This code was forked from [V. Van Eylen](https://github.com/vincentvaneylen/k2photometry).
+This pipeline is used to read, reduce and detrend K2 photometry.

 ## Installation